-Walking from the Golden Gate Bridge to Sausalito
+Walk to Sausalito from the Golden Gate Bridge

-It’s a long but beautiful walk from the Golden Gate Bridge to the Sausalito Ferry Terminal, and recent improvements have given us both greater access to the best views and greater pedestrian safety along the way.
+It’s a long but beautiful trip from the Golden Gate Bridge if you walk to Sausalito and its Ferry Terminal, and recent improvements have given us both greater access to the best views and greater pedestrian safety along the way.
 From the pier in Sausalito you can take a ferry back to the Ferry Building (on the Embarcadero at Market St. in downtown San Francisco) or to Pier 41 (by Pier 39 and Fisherman’s Wharf).
 This parallels a popular bike route from San Francisco to the Ferry.

-If you start from the Sausalito side of the Golden Gate Bridge at the Vista Point parking lot or the Conzelman Road Parking Lot the length of the walk is between 3 and 4 miles (5 to 6.5 km) depending on how much you alter course to the edge of the Bay to see the striking views.
+If you start from the Sausalito side of the Golden Gate Bridge at the Vista Point parking lot or the Conzelman Road Parking Lot the length of the walk to Sausalito is between 3 and 4 miles (5 to 6.5 km) depending on how much you alter your course to the edge of the Bay to see the striking views.

-If you start on the San Francisco side of the Golden Gate Bridge at the South Parking Lot of the Bridge in San Francisco (which has many mass transit bus connections), it’s about a 5 to 6 mile walk (8 to 9.5 km) to cross the Bridge and then go down the hill to downtown Sausalito and the Ferry pier.
+If you start on the San Francisco side of the Golden Gate Bridge at the South Parking Lot of the Bridge in San Francisco (which has many mass transit bus connections), it’s about a 5 to 6 mile walk (8 to 9.5 km) to cross the Bridge and then walk to Sausalito and the Ferry pier.

 The Safer Route to Walk to Sausalito

 We recommend the new Conzelman Road route to walk to Sausalito (a portion of which is shown in the video above).
-It offers greater safety and even more beautiful views than the old route, where you walked next to high-speed traffic on the Sausalito Lateral de facto highway.
+It offers greater safety and even more beautiful views than the old route, where you walked next to high-speed traffic on the Sausalito Lateral.

 This new bike and pedestrian path was completed in 2014.
 It allowed us to delete several paragraphs on this page that described the dangerous old route.
-Here’s how to take the new path:
+Here’s how to take the new path to walk to Sausalito:

 Once you reach the Conzelman Road parking lot do not walk up the hill.
 Instead, cross the lot towards its downhill corner, which is at the middle right of the photo above, at the end of the double yellow line that curves downhill.